AI Operating Leverage

 Experiments do not become workflows

-The wrong things get automated
+The wrong work gets automated

-Leadership cannot see the leverage
+Leadership cannot see or govern the leverage

 Ask yourself whether, already next week, one or more of these things will happen: